Deflection, Defined & Measured

 Coveo Case Deflection Dashboard

-I like this simple but powerful report much better since it both trends the number of deflection events over time while also showing the exact queries passed to the search widget that resulted in the successful deflection.
-A similar looking report shows the opposite information – queries that did not result in a direct deflection – thus facilitiating a continuous improvement process.
+I like this simple but powerful report from Coveo because it both trends the number of deflection events over time while also showing the exact queries passed to the search widget that resulted in the successful deflection.
+A similar-looking report shows the opposite information – queries that did not result in a direct deflection – thus facilitating a continuous improvement process.

 Conclusion

-These are my definitions and experiences over 20-years of deflection tracking.
-It’s really not as complex as many people fear.
-It simply requires some thoughtful analysis about each organization’s unique business model and an ability to monitor trends and then make adjustments.
+These are the approaches that have worked well for me over the past 20 years.
+It’s not as complex as many people fear.
+It simply requires some thoughtful analysis of each organization’s unique business model and an ability to monitor trends and then make adjustments.

 1. Fantastic post Scott!
 Three thoughts: